 The other thing that was clear to me was that Ken’s pornography was only a symptom; pornography was not Ken’s core issue.

-I introduced Ken to the process of Healing Prayer and suggested he think about it.
+I introduced Ken to the process of Truth Encounter and suggested he think about it.
 If he was interested, we could proceed during our next session.
 I saw hope fill his eyes, expression and body language and I thanked God he allowed me to encourage this man.

-Ken returned the following week ready to proceed with Healing Prayer.
+Ken returned the following week ready to proceed with Truth Encounter.
 He had done the things I asked him to do to prepare and was obviously nervous.
 I assured him that most people, especially men, are nervous at first, but it would soon pass; and it did.
 We began.

-Each Healing Prayer experience is different.
+Each Truth Encounter experience is different.
 The process is the same, but how the Lord works with the afflicted person and their response can be solely unique.

-For some people during Healing Prayer, there are tears, long periods of silence, deep meditation, a lengthy session, and a multitude of other experiences.
+For some people during Truth Encounter, there are tears, long periods of silence, deep meditation, a lengthy session, and a multitude of other experiences.
 For others, it seems as though they no sooner close their eyes and the process moves rapidly and without much emotional response.

-I have learned after 30 plus years of this work, that the reason each Healing Prayer experience can be different is that God is kind and the Creator of the person before me.
+I have learned after 30 plus years of this work, that the reason each Truth Encounter experience can be different is that God is kind and the Creator of the person before me.

 The fact is, it doesn’t matter how the process looks to the counselor, its effectiveness is all that matters.
 In Ken’s case, the process was effective.